ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

     - Typing source code, technical writing, or program commands on someone else’s laptop or computer.

-These are unacceptable forms of collaboration because they make it difficult for both the course instructor and a learner to assess individual knowledge.
+The aforementioned forms of communication are unacceptable because they make it difficult for both the course instructor and a learner to assess individual knowledge.
+Moreover, these unacceptable forms of collaboration can impede your learning or someone else's learning since an individual is less likely to understand source code or technical writing that you do not create by themself.
-  Moreover, these unacceptable forms of collaboration can impede your learning or someone else's learning since you are less likely to understand source code or technical writing that you do not create yourself.
-Importantly, any student who participates in these unacceptable forms of collaboration, whether they are the one sharing, showing, looking, copying, or typing, are in violation of the Honor Code Allegheny College.
+Importantly, any student who participates in these unacceptable forms of collaboration, whether they are the one sharing, showing, looking, copying, or typing, are in violation of the Honor Code at Allegheny College.

 In summary, students should collaborate as long as they collaborate in acceptable ways.
 However, if a student needs assistance beyond what can be